ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ### Flex capacity support
 {: #flex-capacity}

-Flex capacity enables the disaster recovery automation service to dynamically adjust the CPU and memory resources of the backup VM during failover or disaster recovery rehearsal operations.
+Flex capacity enables the disaster recovery automation service to dynamically adjust the CPU and memory resources of the backup VM during failover or disaster recovery rehearsal.

-Flex capacity allows the orchestrator (KSYS) to control the compute capacity that is allocated to the backup VM deployed in the target PowerVS workspace.
-Instead of provisioning the backup VM with the same configuration as the source VM always, backup vm iscreated with minimal resources and increase the CPU and memory allocation during failover or rehearsal operations.
+Flex capacity allows the orchestrator (KSYS) to control the compute capacity that is allocated to the backup VM hat is deployed in the target PowerVS workspace.
+Instead of provisioning the backup VM with the same configuration as the source VM, backup vm is created with minimal resources and increase the CPU and memory allocation during failover or rehearsal operations.

-> **Note**: Before configuring flex capacity, ensure that the VM is already managed.
+> **Note**: Verify that the VM is already managed, before configuring flex capacity.

-To configure flex capacity for a managed VM, run the following command:
+To configure the flex capacity for a managed VM, run the following command:

 ```bash
 ksysmgr modify vm <vmname>